Horizons_Landscape_FINAL2.png

 our partners

-WOMEX SHOWCASING ARTISTS 2025
+OFFICIAL SHOWCASING ARTISTS 2025

-The Horizons at WOMEX 2025 playlist celebrates the four talented artists who will perform official showcases this year at WOMEX in Tampere, Finland.
+Horizons celebrates the four talented artists who will perform official showcases at WOMEX 2025 in Tampere, Finland:

-Listen and immerse yourself in the sounds that connect past and present, local and global in a celebration of musical diversity and heritage.
+Enjoy sounds that connect past and present, local and global in a celebration of musical diversity and heritage.

-Malkit Singh
+Malkit Singh/

 Living Bhangra legend Malkit Singh (MBE) – often hailed as the ‘King of Bhangra’ – is a true Punjabi icon in today’s Bhangra industry.